level-level/Clarkson-Theme/_posts/2018-06-28-new-release-clarkson-core-030.md

 description: Yes, Clarkson Core 0.3.0 has been released!
 0.3.0 contains new functionality and some small bug fixes.
 It also has been completely checked with the WordPress PHP Coding Standards!
 date:   2018-07-12 12:00:00 -0000
 categories: core releases
-author: Jaime Martínez
+author: jmslbam
-authorUsername: jmslbam
+authorName: Jaime Martínez
 image: /images/post-thumbnails/clarkson_0_3_0.jpg
 ---

 These are the two new features that landed in this release: